Need a report that reflects how COVID-19 has impacted this market and its growth?

-Currently, the Malaysian freight and logistics market landscape is fragmented with a large number of players.
-For instance, the trucking industry of the country is made of independent truckers and SMEs, who account for more than 70% of the market.
+Currently, the Malaysian freight and logistics market landscape is fragmented, with a large number of players.
+For instance, the country's trucking industry is made of independent truckers and SMEs, who account for more than 70% of the market.
 However, the industry is expected to transform into a consolidated state in the future.
 Some of the key players in the market incude Tiong Nam logistics, Xin Hwa, CJ Century, GD Express, and DHL, among others.
 In order to gain significant market share and serve the rising demand, the companies are adopting the merger and acquisition trend.
-Especially, the rise in e-commerce is resulting in vertical and horizontal consolidation among the logistics and e-commerce players, to gain scale and network.
+Especially, the rise in e-commerce is resulting in vertical and horizontal consolidation among the logistics and e-commerce players to gain scale and network.